makesmatheasy/makesmatheasy-documentation/docs/Graphs_and_Shapes.md

 ## Fundamental Theorem of Proportionality

-- If a line parllel to one of the sides of a triangle intersects the other two sides in distinct points, then the segments of the other two sides in one halfplane are proportional to the segments in the other half plane.
+- If a line parallel to one of the sides of a triangle intersects the other two sides in distinct points, then the segments of the other two sides in one halfplane are proportional to the segments in the other half plane.